Report on Government Services 2024

 Total recurrent expenditure on non‑government schools is sourced from unpublished data from state and territory governments, and published data from the Australian Government as follows:

-• The Australian Government reports its allocation to each state and territory for non‑government schools, consistent with Treasury Final Budget Outcomes – including the Quality Schools funding (from 1 January 2018), Students First funding (to 31 December 2017) and National Partnership payments (see table 4A.3).
+- The Australian Government reports its allocation to each state and territory for non‑government schools, consistent with Treasury Final Budget Outcomes – including the Quality Schools funding (from 1 January 2018), Students First funding (to 31 December 2017) and National Partnership payments (refer to table 4A.3).

 Allocation of funding